Ctrl-Z Sampling: Scaling Diffusion Sampling with Controlled Random Zigzag Explorations: Introduction

+Despite their strong generative performance, diffusion models often exhibit semantic misalignment or global inconsistency in conditional generation.
+Taking image generation as an example, the denoising process is an iterative refinement procedure on the data manifold.
+In practice, this refinement can stagnate in suboptimal regions where the current sample already looks locally plausible but remains semantically flawed (\eg, missing objects, incorrect relations, or anatomically implausible details).
+We refer to this sampling stagnation or collapse as converging to a \emph{local optima} in a conceptual sample quality space, where quality reflects how faithful, structurally correct, and well aligned the image is with the text condition.
+This notion of optimality is defined by a quality objective rather than the diffusion model likelihood.
+Such failures are commonly triggered by misaligned initial noise, which misguides the trajectory toward outputs that are visually compelling but misaligned with the intended condition~\cite{noise1}.

+Some existing works mitigate these failures by reinforcing conditional information during sampling.
+Classifier-free guidance (CFG)~\cite{cfg} amplifies the conditioning signal, while other approaches alternate conditional denoising with unconditional inversion steps~\cite{resample, zigzag} to trade off plausibility for improved conditioning.
+These strategies can strengthen conditional influence, yet their intervention is often loosely controlled and may be insufficient when progress stalls on broad plateaus.
+Recent test-time scaling methods allocate additional inference compute via score-guided exploration, for example applying small mutations to the current state or re-noising for a fixed number of steps before re-denoising~\cite{diffusion_tts, traj_search, evo_search, classical}.
+However, exploration is typically shallow, so escaping steep or broad local optima often requires substantially increasing the exploration budget.
+Moreover, exploration is commonly applied at every step or at preset intervals, which can spend compute broadly while still failing to trigger sufficiently non-local moves when stagnation occurs.
+As a result, these methods can be impractical for local inference settings.

-In this paper, we propose \name{} (\abb{}), a novel diffusion sampling strategy that enhances diffusion generation by performing backward searches through randomized explorations into adaptively noisier latent manifolds.
-This enables the model to escape even broad local maxima through flexible control of escape strength, governed by the degree of noise inversion.
-Specifically, \abb{} detects potential local maxima based on stagnation in prediction scores, as assessed by a reward model.
-Upon detection, it injects noise and reverts to an earlier, noisier timestep to encourage exploration beyond the current optimization plateau.
-The reward model then evaluates each candidate state, accepting only those that yield more promising future predictions.
-When no improvement is found nearby, the model continues retreating to deeper noise levels, increasing the likelihood of escape.
-This process forms a controlled random zigzag trajectory that dynamically alternates between forward refinement and backward exploration, ultimately improving both condition alignment and overall generation quality.
+In this paper, we propose \name{} (\abb{}), a diffusion sampling strategy that alleviate above issues and delivers consistent quality gains across different NFE budgets (as shown in \Cref{fig:teaser}).
+Specifically, \abb{} escapes local optima through randomized backward exploration into adaptively noisier timesteps. \abb{} detects potential local maxima using a stagnation criterion on the preference scores from a reward model, which we use as a surrogate for conceptual sample quality.
+Upon detection, it injects noise and reverts to an earlier, noisier timestep to explore beyond the current quality plateau.
+The reward model evaluates each candidate state, and \abb{} accepts only those that yield more promising future trajectories.
+When no improvement is found, \abb{} retreats to deeper noise levels to increase the chance of escape.
+Overall, \abb{} induces a controlled zigzag trajectory that alternates between forward refinement and backward exploration, improving both condition alignment and visual quality.